MocioF/No-unsafe-inline/readme.txt

 5. A database summary table at the bottom of tools tab.

 == Changelog ==
+= 1.1.5 =
+* Update external scripts table on plugin/theme/core update
+* Added a check for PHP extension requirements on startup
+* Added a polyfill to be used when PHP is built with --disable-mbregex

 = 1.1.4 =
 * Fix src_attrib field size for long URLs
 * Remove spatie\async from codebase and use fibers to execute long processes after page output